leptos-rs/start/README.md

 `trunk serve --open --features csr`

 This may be useful for integrating external tools which require a static site, e.g. `tauri`.

+## Licensing

+This template itself is released under the Unlicense.
+You should replace the LICENSE for your own application with an appropriate license if you plan to release it publicly.